+Or perhaps you prefer the safety features.
+Maybe you want something that’s great in the snow during the winter months, but great on gas mileage.
 The different qualities of a vehicle that you’re looking for varies widely based on your personal preferences.
-Indeed, it is this wide input on the matter that allows this many makes and models to exist.
+Indeed, it is this wide range of vehicle preferences that allows this many makes and models to exist in the first place.

 A car thief is wearing a different set of glasses though.
 They look at the “car market” from a different perspective.
 Where the car owners could look at any one of hundreds of choices, the car thief is really only looking at about five.
 What this means for you is that if you own any of the vehicles we’ll be covering in this post you’ll need to take extra precautions to protect your property.

 It’s well worth it to protect your property because not only can having your car stolen be devastating, there are also a lot of hassles that go along with it that most people don’t think about.
-For example, there are the insurance claims, there’s the loss of personal possessions within the vehicle and also there’s getting the loan paid off if you have a traditional loan or an auto title loan on your vehicle.
+For example, there are the insurance claims, there’s the loss of personal possessions within the vehicle, and getting the loan paid off if you have a traditional loan or an auto title loan on your vehicle.

-To get a better idea of why thieves might want your car let’s take a second to get inside their heads and cover the top stolen cars and why thieves love them.
+In order to get a better idea of why thieves might want your car let’s take a second to get inside their heads and cover the top stolen cars and why thieves love them.

 That said, Honda has definitely learned from their mistakes (having been at the top of this list for a couple years now).
 If you look at the most commonly stolen newer vehicles, Honda doesn’t come close to the top.

-Full Size Ford Pickups
+#3: Full Size Ford Pickups